CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 - Plots failed using CSN and IMPROVE with PM25_TOT but worked for AQS-Daily for the plotly multisimulation timeseries plot using the EQUATES database.
   - The amad_EQUATES database contains a limited subset of observational networks (AQS Daily, AQS Hourly, CASNET, and NADP)

+- Observational data must be download and extracted for all of the years that correspondfor each project (model data), to enable obs/model pairing and loading into the database.

 ## Bug or Error in the plot